bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

 Some applications are interested in verifying historical signatures.
-For example, a container registry might wish to demonstrate that a container was signed by its author a some time in the past.
+For example, a container registry might wish to demonstrate that a container was signed by its author at some time in the past.

 Live HTTPS-based proofs of authority are fundamentally incompatible with these applications, since the proof of authority they produce cannot be preserved and